abilandz/PH8124/Lecture_6/Lecture_6.md

 7.38905609893065022723
 ```

-Another typical use case of the pipe operator ```|``` is in a combination with **tee** command.
-Quite frequently, when a certain command is executing, we would like to see its output on the screen, but also simultaneously redirected to some file, so that at any time later we can carefully inspect the whole command output by reading through the content of that file.
+Another typical use case of the pipe operator ```|``` is in combination with the **tee** command.
+Quite frequently, when a specific command is executing, we would like to see its output on the screen, but also simultaneously redirected to some file, so that at any time later, we can carefully inspect the whole command output by reading through the content of that file.

-This can be achieved with the **tee** command, schematically:
+This can be achieved with the **tee** command schematically as:
 ```bash
 someCommand | tee someFile.log
 ```